-Pre-treatment of GI spoils to separate solids and neutralize pH will occur prior to process water passage through the WTP.
+Pre-treatment of GI spoils to separate solids will occur prior to process water passage through the WTP.
+Adjustment of pH will occur prior to discharge from the WTP.

-Process water generated by the S&TP from TBM operations will be sent to the WTP for processing as depicted in the simplified process flow diagram (Figure L-13).
+Process water generated by the S&TP from TBM operations will be sent to the WTP for processing as depicted in the simplified process flow diagram (Figure L-13)